jacobpstein/dfmirroR/README.md

 This is a basic example which shows you how to solve a common problem.
 Let’s say you are working with the `airquality` dataset.
-This contains a `Temp` column that is approximately normal based on a basic Shapiro-Wilk test and another column `Ozone`, which is non-normally distributed.
+This contains a `Temp` column that is approximately normal based on a Shapiro-Wilk test and another column `Ozone`, which is non-normally distributed.
 You want to simulate a data set to test a model and need to mirror `airquality` but with more observations and then create a reproducible example.

 Here’s what the `Ozone` column looks like in the original data: